How is aid awarded?

 Satisfactory Academic Progress (SAP) is the term used to describe a student’s successful completion of coursework toward a degree or certificate.

-All students receiving federal student financial aid must adhere to the Policies and Procedures for Medical Student Evaluation, Advancement and Graduation, approved by the University of Michigan Medical School Executive Committee yearly in order to maintain SAP.
+All students receiving federal student financial aid must adhere to the Policies and Procedures for Medical Student Evaluation, Advancement and Graduation, located in the UMMS Bulletin, approved by the University of Michigan Medical School Executive Committee yearly in order to maintain SAP.